Academic Policies

 Incomplete Policy

-The grade of incomplete (I) is a temporary grade that indicates that a student has not completed all course requirements, but that there is a possibility that he or she will pass the course when the remaining work is completed.
+The grade of incomplete (I) is a temporary grade that indicates that a student has not completed all course requirements, but that there is a possibility that the student will pass the course when the remaining work is completed.
 The grade of incomplete is therefore appropriate for students who have attended and participated in classes, but for valid reasons cannot complete all course assignments before the end of the term.
 The grade of incomplete is not appropriate for students who have a poor attendance record, since it is not possible to make up missed classes.
 (Students who have missed a lot of classes for health reasons should contact the Gallatin Office of Student Affairs about the possibility of a medical withdrawal from the course).
 Nor is the incomplete appropriate for students who have simply fallen behind in submitting required work; they must meet the instructor's deadlines.

 Policy